JohnWSteill/Poker_RoR/README.md

 Turn messy live poker logs into win rate and variance estimates, run risk of ruin and drawdown simulations, and output a clear stake recommendation for the current bankroll and conditions.

-This repo is written to be Copilot friendly in VS Code.
-It uses short, explicit function names, consistent data types, and inline TODOs so Copilot can propose useful completions.

----

-## What problem this solves

-Given a bankroll B, an estimated win rate mu, an estimated variance sigma^2, an expected volume of play, and a willingness to move up or down in stakes, choose the stake that maximizes expected utility while keeping drawdowns tolerable.

 ---

 ## Aims